blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Programming Methodologies.md

 ### Miscellaneous
 - Component Object Model (COM)

-Terms: Design Pattern, Architectural Pattern, Programming Paradigm
+Terms:
+Design Pattern (Flow and execution of a single component) Architectural Pattern (Flow and execution of a large system) Programming Paradigm (Principles of Programming)